Keerthana268/Diabetes-prediction-Using-Machine-Learning/README.md

 Feature engineering is crucial for enhancing model performance.
 In this dataset, new variables were created based on **BMI**, **Insulin**, and **Glucose** to capture additional relationships and patterns.

 ### Categorical Variable Encoding
-To convert categorical variables into numerical values, both Label Encoding and One Hot Encoding methods were applied.
+To convert categorical variables into numerical values, One Hot Encoding methods were applied.
 This step is essential for enabling the machine learning algorithms to interpret the data correctly.

 ## Model Building
 The cleaned and preprocessed dataset was used to train various machine learning algorithms, including: